Multiple Listing Services in Real Estate

-A Multiple Listing Service, or MLS, is a marketing database set up by a group of cooperating real estate brokers.
-Its purpose is to provide accurate and structured data about properties for sale.
-It also is a mechanism for listing brokers to offer compensation to buyer brokers who bring a buyer for their listed property.
+A multiple listing service (MLS) is a marketing database set up by a group of cooperating real estate brokers to provide accurate and structured data about properties for sale.
+It's also a mechanism for listing brokers to offer compensation to buyer brokers who bring buyers for their listed properties.

 Each MLS has its own rules and procedures, but they're generally patterned on regulations published by the National Association of Realtors® when the membership is all realtors.
-By using rigid data criteria and providing rules for the offer of compensation to other brokers, the MLS has been the primary vehicle for the vast majority of real estate transactions over the years.
+By using rigid data criteria and providing rules for the offer of compensation to other brokers, the MLS has become the primary vehicle for the vast majority of real estate transactions over the years.

 Accuracy of Information

-- Accuracy - from square footage to directions and location, the MLS association wants to maintain a high level of accuracy in the information that's entered.
+From square footage to directions and location, the MLS association wants to maintain a high level of accuracy in the information that's entered.
 The quality and number of photos included are often mandated as well, although the exact criteria of this requirement can vary from time to time.

-Generally, the local MLS IDX, Internet Data Exchange feeds and search systems are considered the most accurate and up to date, better than the big sites like Zillow and others.
+Generally, the local MLS Internet Data Exchange (IDX) feeds and search systems are considered the most accurate and up to date, better than sites like Zillow and others.

 Complaints and Disputes

-Procuring Cause - This is a concept that decides which real estate agent is the primary reason for the client's involvement in the transaction.
+Procuring cause is a concept that decides which real estate agent is the primary reason for the client's involvement in the transaction.
 In other words, who got this buyer to the point of contracting to buy this home?

-The Internet aggravated this situation.
-People go to websites and search for home listings, and they may call or email the listing agent to get a question about the property answered.
-Later, if another agent brings this buyer because the worked with them in finding a home, the listing agent may say that their first contact made them the "procuring cause."
+The Internet has aggravated the clarity of this situation.
+People go to websites and search for home listings, and they might call or email the listing agent with a question about the property.
+Later, if another agent brings this buyer because she worked with them in finding a home, the listing agent might say that the first contact made them the "procuring cause."

 The ethics committee will look at the situation as a whole and in the context of who did what and when they did it.
-Generally, the buyer's agent will be entitled to the commission if answering a question about the property is all that happened with the listing agent, the buyer's agent will be entitled to the commission.
-The local MLS is a great tool for shared marketing of homes for sale.
+Generally, the buyer's agent will be entitled to the commission if answering a question about the property is all that happened with the listing agent.